ralpyna/macro_lmosaftyeducation/README.md

 **※ LMO EDUCATION web video player should be located on the main monitor, and other application's window should not cover it.**

+**※ images directory should be located in same directory of .exe file**

 ### Hotkey

 [**F1**] : Start to method, [**F2**] : Start to test, [**F3**] : Exit program